100 Notable alumni of

 -

-Kiro Gligorov was a Macedonian statesman, economist, and politician who served as the first president of the Republic of Macedonia (now North Macedonia) from 1991 to 1999.
+Kiro Gligorov was a Macedonian and Yugoslav statesman, economist, and politician who served as the first president of the Republic of Macedonia (now North Macedonia) from 1991 to 1999.
 He was born and raised in Štip, where he was also educated.
 He continued his education in Skopje and graduated in law in Belgrade.
 During World War II in Yugoslav Macedonia, he worked as a lawyer and participated in the partisan resistance.
 By the end of the war, he was an organiser of the Anti-fascist Assembly for the National Liberation of Macedonia, the predecessor of the Socialist Republic of Macedonia as a federal Yugoslav state.

 -